Russia's war on Ukraine latest news: Zelenskiy accuses Russia of Kherson war crimes | Headlines

 * Renowned graffiti artist Banksy unveiled a work in Ukraine's Borodyanka, which had been occupied by Russia until April and heavily damaged by fighting in the early days of Moscow's invasion.
 QUOTE

 * "We have no electricity, no water, no internet, no communications, no heating.
 But there are no Russians either.
 And that's why we are happy," Kherson resident Andrii said.
-(Compiled by William Mallard and Frances Kerry)
+(Compiled by Himani Sarkar)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)